Mal-back/ft_transcendance/srcs/volumes/game/Readme.md

 	Warning : If the current player does not send a valid "put" before a certain amount of time, he will automatically loose the game.

+6 - Timer :

+	The current player has a certain amount of time to put a disk.
+	The server will send you each second the following message to indicate the time left for the current turn:

+		{"type" : "timer",
+			"time_left" : value,
+		}

+	Where :
+		- value is an integer representing the remaining time in seconds for the current turn.

-6 - Surrend :
+7 - Surrend :

 	Send via the websocket in JSON format the following message :

 	{"type" : "surrend",
 	}

-7 - End state of the game :
+8 - End state of the game :

 	When the game finished , the game sends you a last message before closing the websocket: